milvus-io/milvus-docs/README.md

-To make contributions to the Milvus community, visit the [community repository](https://github.com/milvus-io/web-content).
+To make contributions to the Milvus community, visit the [community documentation repository](https://github.com/milvus-io/web-content).